Centro Histórico in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Topics.
 This historical marker is listed in these topic lists: Animals • Entertainment • Sports.
 A significant historical year for this entry is 1736.

 Location.
 19° 25.89′ N, 99° 8.324′ W. Marker is in Ciudad de México.
 It is in Centro Histórico.
-Marker is on Bolivar just south of Carranza, on the right when traveling south.
+It is on Bolivar just south of Carranza, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: Bolivar 37-39, Ciudad de México 06000, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-El Gallo de Oro (within shouting distance of this marker); The Ottoman Clock (within shouting distance of this marker); Parish of Our Lady of Lourdes (within shouting distance of this marker); House of Jaime Nunó (within shouting distance of this marker); Teatro Colón (within shouting distance of this marker); Factor Antonio de la Cadena (about 120 meters away, measured in a direct line); House of José y Francisco Fagoaga y Villaurruña (about 120 meters away); Portal del Coliseo (about 150 meters away).
+At least 8 other markers are within walking distance of this marker: El Gallo de Oro (within shouting distance of this marker); The Ottoman Clock (within shouting distance of this marker); Parish of Our Lady of Lourdes (within shouting distance of this marker); House of Jaime Nunó (within shouting distance of this marker); Teatro Colón (within shouting distance of this marker); Factor Antonio de la Cadena (about 120 meters away, measured in a direct line); House of José y Francisco Fagoaga y Villaurruña (about 120 meters away); Portal del Coliseo (about 150 meters away).
 Touch for a list and map of all markers in Ciudad de México.

 Editor’s want-list for this marker.
 A photo of the marker if it still exists. • A photo of the previous location of the marker at or near today's 37-39 Bolivar. • Can you help?